Michael Kolenut

 About M Kolenut

 Michael E. Kolenut, President of Lincoln Landscaping Inc, is a certified Organic Consultant.
-A NOFA registered Organic Company, I have the distinct honor to teach a leg of the NJ Organic Land Care program at Rutgers University to other landscapers who are trying to learn a better way to serve their clients.
+A NOFA registered Organic Company, I have had the distinct honor to teach a leg of the NJ Organic Land Care program at Rutgers University to other landscapers who are trying to learn a better way to serve their clients.
 Come and partner with us to do the right thing for you, your children, your pets, and your community.
-Our company mission is to get these organics out to you, the client at a fair, most times cost neutral with a chemical program
+Our company mission is to get these organic and sustainable solutions out to you, the client.

 Spiderwort – tradescantia virginiana